JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

    </tr>
    <tr>
       <td valign="top"><strong>pageIcon</strong></td>
-      <td>A string defining the name of a resource file containing the icon that must be used as 'tab' page icon.</td>
+      <td>A string defining the name of a resource file containing the icon that must be used as 'tab' page icon.</br>
+On iOS the icon is shown on the tab bar at the bottom of the screen.</br>
+On Android it is shown together with the title on the page's tab appearing at the top of the screen.
+Leave the icon empty for Android of you only want to have a title in the tab.</td>
    </tr>
    <tr>
       <td valign="top"><strong>moreListIcon</strong></td>